obviex/CipherSafe.NET/README.md

 ### Will obviex.com be decomissioned?
 Yes.

-### Where can we get the application distribution files?
+### Where can I get the application distribution files?
 [Here](../../releases).

 ### How long the distribution files be available?
 As long as GitHub allows hosting.

-### With the http://obviex.com website down, how can we register the product?
+### With the http://obviex.com website down, how can I register the product?
 You cannot use online registration, but we released a corporate license file for the latest version of CipherSafe.NET (Enterprise Edition) to public which can be used to register any version or edition of the product offline.

-### Can we use the public license file to register an older version of the product since we do not have a more recent license?
+### Can I use the public license file to register an older version of the product since we do not have a more recent license?
 Yes.

-### Will we get in trouble?
+### Will I get in trouble?
 No.

-### Where can we get the public license file?
+### Where can I get the public license file?
 The publci license file comes along with the [application distribution](../../releases).

 ### What is the activation code (for the public license file)?